• Skip to primary navigation

 You should allow 150g (about 5oz) of monkfish per person, and enough slices of ham to roll around each fillet.

-For the risotto, you can just double up the ingredients.
-Just take care when adding the stock, you may find you don’t quite need it all.
-You should also use your own judgement on how much butter and cream to stir into the finished risotto – you don’t want the risotto to become too runny.
+For the risotto, you can double up the ingredients.
+Just take care when adding the stock, you may find you don't quite need it all.
+You should also use your own judgment on how much butter and cream to stir into the finished risotto - you don't want the risotto to become too runny.

 Closeup of two monkfish fillets wrapped in serrano ham.

-Pin for later
+Save for later

 Other recipes you may like

-• Monkfish kebabs with cherry tomatoes
+Monkfish kebabs with cherry tomatoes and button mushrooms

-The recipe
+📋The recipe

 Closeup of two monkfish fillets wrapped in serrano ham.